cferreirae19/Implementation-of-the-dual-QR-code-reader-using-interfaces/FilesReadFromDisk/README.md

 # Implementation-of-the-dual-QR-code-reader-using-interfaces
-It consists of five separate scripts:
+It consists of six separate scripts:

 - interface.py: This is the interface implemented by both readers.
 - main.py: Main script of the project.
 - qr_code_detector_v1.py: This is the QReader detector.
 - qr_code_detector_v2.py: This is the OpenCV detector.
 - readingQR_cv2.py: Custom Python module needed for the OpenCV reader.
+- main_single_load.py: Usually, this script never takes part pn the code execution; it was created for convenience purposes, to execute the detection on a single image at a time.

 ## Behavior